Why is my scalp so dry?

 There are many reasons why you may be experiencing a dry or flaky scalp.
 It could be the products you’re using, the way you wash your hair or even the change in weather.
 It’s all tied to scalp skin that has too little moisture, causing it to become irritable and to flake.
 Dry scalp is different from conditions like dandruff, which typically happen when the scalp is oily and not dry, and which need to be treated medically.
 Here, tips on how to make small changes that can lead to a healthier scalp.

 If your scalp’s already feeling taut and dry, be wary of any harsh shampoos full of chemical nasties like sulfates that could be stripping you of moisture.
 Instead, opt for gentler, more hydrating products that won’t cause the scalp additional irritation.

-At Prose, our specially crafted formulas contain natural ingredients proven to tackle dryness like pomegranate peel (which soothes itching), CBD, liquorice and provitamin B5 (which helps to restore the scalp’s natural balance) and kale, spirulina and peppermint, which are sebum stabilizers.
+At Prose, our specially crafted formulas contain natural ingredients proven to tackle dryness like CBD and provitamin B5 (which helps to restore the scalp’s natural balance) and kale, spirulina and peppermint, which are sebum stabilizers.

 It could be easy to forget but, just like any other part of our body, our scalp requires nourishment from the food we eat.
 If you really want to banish dryness, think about how you can adjust your diet to make it as balanced and varied as possible.

 Maximizing your intake of omega-3 fatty acids will boost moisture levels and reduce the inflammation that can arise from an irritated scalp.
 You can find these skin saviors in foods like fish, walnuts and seeds.

 Switch up your ingredients seasonally